httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    3. Consume a ";" character from the beginning of input_string.
    4. Discard any leading OWS from input_string.
    5. let param_name be the result of Parsing a key from Text ({{parse-key}}) from input_string.
-   6. If param_name is already present in parameters, fail parsing.
+   6. If param_name is already present in parameters, there is a duplicate; fail parsing.
    7. Let param_value be a null value.
    8. If the first character of input_string is "=":
       1. Consume the "=" character at the beginning of input_string.